CottageLabs/oarr/README.md

 Get the whole record for the registry entry with the given ID (will contain register and admin data)

+### Record History (Read-Only)

+    GET /record/<id>/history

+allowed params:

+    since=<date to provide changes from>
+    until=<date to provide changes until>

+Get a list of record objects for records which have represented this repository which fall in between the provided dates (warning: could be large).
+This is effectively a full change history for a repository record.
+Objects are ordered in descending date order.

 ### Discovery (Read-Only)

     GET /query?<params>